Home > About Us > Our Rich Heritage

 Our Rich Heritage

 The early years were a struggle.
 There was no land nor funds to build the school.
-Undeterred, both Mrs Chai and Miss Walker continued to go house-to-house to canvass for students.
-With no premises of her own, GMGS started off within the premise of Geylang Chinese Methodist Church with 27 girls.
+Undeterred, the school’s early founders continued to go house-to-house to canvass for students.
 From the very beginning, missionaries and pastors of the church provided supervision and strong support to the school.

 - The school chaplains are pastors from the Methodist Churches.